 - In the 1908 patent Figuera described the use of two opposite signals (unphased 180º) to excite the electromagnets.

 This is a huge difference and I still do not know if the second patent is just an upgrade or optimization of the initial design or they are just two different machines.
-Or that in 1902 Figuera did not disclosed all the details, but he did it in 1908, few days before dying.
+Or that in 1902 Figuera did not disclosed all the details, but he did it in 1908, few days before dying, or just that the 1908 is an optimized design fitted to get an AC output while the 1902 design was just getting pulsed electricity to get into a battery.
 Who knows…

 1902 Patent (no. 30378)